jasonhemann/20FA-2800/hw/_posts/hw1-needs.md

+---
-#+TITLE: Homework 1 Needs
+title: Homework 1 Needs
+---

-* You got your invite to Piazza @ your @ northeastern email address.
+# You got your invite to Piazza @ your @ northeastern email address.

   This is the address via which we shall communicate with you.

-* Setup information
+# Setup information

-** ACL2, VMWare, Eclipse, CodeTogether
+## ACL2, VMWare, Eclipse, CodeTogether

-** Piazza
+## Piazza

-** Handin Server
+## Handin Server

    To get the handin server sign-up information, you must have logged in to Piazza and visited our Piazza post.

-** To get credit on the assignment, you must have submitted a screen-shot of:
+## To get credit on the assignment, you must have submitted a screen-shot of:

    - Eclipse
    - Open in VMWare